Kviiri/Regextreme/README.md

  - Period as "any char" -metachar
  - \ as escape character, any character after it is interpreted as a literal character (note, not the same as in typical regex!)
  - Unit tests

+Usage:

+Create new MyPattern, with the specified regex as the constructor's argument.
+Use the matches(String input) method to determine whether a String matches or not.

+Speed tests:

+I tested my regex versus Java's own Pattern and Matcher.

+I used two different test sets: the first featured a regex of twenty a? followed by twenty a, and the input String was 'a' repeated n times for n [1..40].
+This is a known "pathological" case in Perl's regex.
+The first test set produced very clear results in favor of my implementation: the first ten rounds (n=1 to n=10) took my implementation 10 milliseconds, while the reference implementation took 120 milliseconds.
+In total, it took the reference implementation about a second to finish the suite, while my implementation took about 20 milliseconds.

+The second test suite featured a regex matching correctly formatted integers along with several test words.
+This set provided no clear results - both implementations were very fast.

+As for initializing the Patterns, my implementation took six milliseconds in the first test case, which is about twice as long as it took to initialize Java's standard Pattern.
+In the other test case, there was no notable difference during several test runs.

 Description of the algorithm: